Mozart Violin Sonata in D major K306: Transcribed for Cello

-All of Mozart’s preceding violin sonatas have been two-movement affairs.
-With this K306 sonata however we seem to be entering into a somewhat different world.
+All of the preceding Mozart violin sonatas have been two-movement affairs.
+With this K306 sonata, however, we seem to be entering into a somewhat different world.
 Not only is this sonata made up of three movements, these movements are all quite “grand” in every sense: length, energy, expressiveness and virtuosity.

-The only note changes made in this entire sonata are the revoicing of the final chords of the first and third movement to give the resonance of the open D string.
+For the “Concert Versions”, the only note changes made in the entire sonata are the revoicing of the final chords of the first and third movements to give the resonance of the open D string.
 The Easier Versions, however, have many octave changes to bring the higher passages down into the Neck Region.

 The “Easier Version” is the same as the “Concert Version” except that the high register passages have been transposed down an octave to keep it almost always in the Neck Region.
 Some chords have been revoiced for the same reason.